Delicious honey and sherry glazed roasted vegetables are the starting point for several different dishes. Cook once eat three times!

 - A crisp Fino with Padron peppers or delicately flavoured white asparagus

 - Griddled mushrooms, artichokes or green asparagus with amontillado

 - Luscious Pedro Ximénez poured over vanilla ice cream

-Delicious honey and sherry glazed roasted vegetables are the starting point for several different dishes.
+Delicious honey roasted vegetables are the starting point for several different dishes.
 Cook once eat several times!

 - 2 tbsp sherry – oloroso or other nutty sherry

 - 1 tbsp honey

 - 2 medium carrots peeled and cut into batons.